zackforbing/ruby-submissions/1508/module_4_assignments/real-time/pat-wey.md

 ### Provide a link to an example, if you have one, of a test that covers an 'edge case' or 'unhappy path'

 [edge case](https://github.com/patwey/real_time/blob/master/test/sanitize-poll-data-test.js#L9)

+---

+## Evaluation Criteria

+199 points

+Strong project.
+Good use of abstraction on the backend.
+Testing is really comprehensive.
+Code is very explicit and well organized.
+The application is pleasant to use.

+### Concept and Features

+Does it have the expected features?

+* 100 points - Exceeded expectations.
+There are more features than we planned.

+### Code Quality (JavaScript and/or Ruby)

+* 30 points - Developer writes code that is exceptionally clear and well-factored.
+Application is expertly divided into logical components each with a clear, single responsibility.

+### Client-Side Application

+* 30 points - Your application has exceptionally well-factored code with little or now duplication and all components separated out into logical components.

+### Test-Driven Development

+* 30 points - The code demonstrates high test coverage.
+It is tested at the feature, controller and unit levels.
+It tests the WebSocket as well as the controller endpoints.

+### Interface

+* 5 points - The application is pleasant, logical, and easy to use

+### Workflow

+* 4 points - The developer makes a series of small, atomic commits that document the evolution of their application.
+There are no formatting issues in the code base.